Unión La Calera: Regular Phase

-On 11 March, Unión La Calera had to play with giants Colo-Colo at Estadio Monumental in the capital city Santiago.
+On 11 March, Unión La Calera had to play with giants Colo-Colo at the Estadio Monumental in the capital city of Santiago.
 However, the team was defeated in a 2–0 loss with goals of the Argentinian Lucas Wilchez and Chilean international José Pedro Fuenzalida.
 The next matchday, on 20 March, Unión La Calera defeated 3–1 as local to Audax Italiano, thereby confirming its second place behind Universidad Católica.
 The team began losing with a goal of Bryan Carrasco in the 20th minute, but the score of Braian Rodríguez through a penalty, gave encouragement so that later Octavio Pozo and Jorge Ampuero contribute with goals.

 Since the 10th week after a 3–1 loss to Unión Española, the team went into a losing streak until the end of the regular phase which finished in the seventeenth week.
 Since there, Unión La Calera draw then with Palestino (with a goal of Braian Rodríguez in 90th minute), lost with Universidad de Chile by a 2–0 score, again 2–0 with O'Higgins the next week (13th) and in the 15th matchday (after a 0–0 draw Huachipato in the 14th week) lost 1–0 to Deportes Iquique with a score of defender Juan González Calderón.
 Only a 2–0 win over Ñublense with a twice of Braian Rodríguez in the 16th matchday, and a 1–1 away draw with Santiago Wanderers in regular phase's final matchday, secured the team's classification to the playoffs (the qualified were eight teams out of a total of eighteen).
 The team finished in the sixth position with 25 points over Unión San Felipe with 24 points (7th) and Colo-Colo with 23 points (8th).